sb8244/elixir_response_snapshot/README.md

 * path - The path of the fixture on disk
 * mode - The comparison mode of the diff algorithm.
 Values must be: :exact, :keys
 * ignored_keys - Keys to ignore during comparison.
 Can be exact or wildcard matches

+## Application Config

+In addition to being able to set configuration for each call, certain configuration can be achieved using the Application module.
+The following options are available:

+* path_base - The base of the path that all fixture paths will be relative to
+* mode - Same as mode option
+* ignored_keys - Same as ignored_keys options; the lists are combined

+Option values passed into the `store_and_compare!` function are used over the Application config values.

 ## Comparison Modes